TheIronDev/webrtc-sandbox/README.md

 ## Motivation

-The intent of this project is learn and play around with WebRTC. :+1:
+The intent of this project is learn and play around with WebRTC.

 ## TODO:

-- [ ] Turn / stun
+- [ ] Create a custom stun server (Turn sounds pricey).
-- [ ] Prettier UI

 ## Architecture